pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 * Do the inverse
 * Measure it
 * Measure productivity
-* Who cares what it took Michelangelo to create *The David*
+* The least interesting aspect of *David* is what tools Michelangelo used
 * Does it matter?
 * The greatest thing you've experienced?
 Do that.
 * You are dead.
 Who cares?
 * 99.9% of everything is gone and unremembered in 100 years.
-That's your advantage.
+Use that to your advantage.
 * How long till a reboot?
 * Switch the language
 * Don't switch the language
 * It's been done before
-* It's solvable
+* It's solvable, unless it's not.
+Which one is it?
 * Programming is exception handling
 * Change it or return it